- to provide, promote and assist in the provision of forensic mental health and related services in Victoria

 - the need to ensure that Forensicare uses its resources in an effective and efficient manner.

-More information about the the clinical, corporate, financial and operations of our organization can be found in the Forensicare Governance Framework.
+More information about the the clinical, corporate, financial and operations of our organisation can be found in the Forensicare Governance Framework.

 The Victorian Minister for Mental Health is the minister responsible for Forensicare and forensic mental health services provided by the organisation.